cloudant-labs/slate/docs2017/src/api/document.md

 `error`  | Error type.                        | String
 `reason` | Error string with extended reason. | String

-When a document (or document revision) is not correctly committed to the database because of an error, you must check the `error` field to determine error type and course of action.
+If a document or document revision is not correctly committed to the database because of an error, you must check the `error` field to determine error type and course of action.
 The error is one of [`conflict`](#conflict) or [`forbidden`](#forbidden).